Goldendoodle Breeders Blog Banner

 The world of goldendoodle breeding involves specific terminology that affects your puppy's characteristics.
 Understanding these generations helps you choose the right puppy for your lifestyle and needs.

 F1 goldendoodles result from breeding a purebred golden retriever with a purebred poodle.
 These first-generation crosses often show the most variation in coat type and shedding patterns.
-While some F1 goldendoodles inherit the poodle's non shedding coat, others may shed more like their golden retriever parent.
+While some F1 goldendoodles inherit the poodle's lower-shedding coat, others may shed more like their golden retriever parent.

 F1B goldendoodles come from breeding an F1 goldendoodle back to a poodle, creating a puppy that's 75% poodle and 25% golden retriever.
 This generation typically offers more predictable, curlier coats that shed less, making them better choices for families concerned about allergies.